Mukesh Gautam

 Mukesh Gautam is an Indian film director and works predominantly in Punjabi-language films.
-He is known for his movies Akhiyaan Udeekdian (2009), Ek Noor (2011), Kuknoos (2016) and Baghi Di Dhee (2022).
+He is known for his films Akhiyaan Udeekdian (2009), Ek Noor (2011), Kuknoos (2016) and Baghi Di Dhee (2022).
 He is also the father of Bollywood actress Yami Gautam and Surilie Gautam.
-He is currently theChief Advisor of PTC Punjabi Network which he acquired in 2008.

 Life

+He is Himachali, have roots from Bilaspur, Himachal.
 He is the father of Yami Gautam and Surilie Gautam.

 He has created docudramas on the life and contributions of Baba Sheikh Farid, Baba Bulleh Shah, Waris Shah, noted Punjabi singers Bibi Surinder Kaur, Kuldeep Manak, Ustad Puran Shahkoti, humourist K Deep, singer Gurmeet Bawa, Surjit Bindrakhia, Sarabjit Kokewali, Sartaj etc. He received a national award from the radio and television fraternity for an outstanding film about Sayyed Waris Shah.
 Apart from that, he has created around 50 short features on art, culture, history, traditions, rituals and personalities of Punjab Named as Virsa.
 Noteworthy among those are "Origin of Chandigarh", "Gurudwara", "Tradition of Langar", "Punj Kakaar", "Ma Boli", "Chhaju Da Chaubara", "Dhabas on GT Road", "Making of Gur", and noted writer Amrita Pritam.